Buffalo Springfield: Lineup changes, arrest, and breakup

-In January 1967, Palmer was deported for possession of marijuana but returned to the group at the beginning of June, while Young was temporarily absent (guitarist Doug Hastings filled in for Young during this period).
+In January 1967, Palmer was deported for possession of marijuana, but returned to the group at the beginning of June, while Young was temporarily absent (guitarist Doug Hastings filled in for Young during this period).
 The band, with David Crosby sitting in, played the Monterey Pop Festival.
-Young returned in August and the band severed ties with Greene and Stone, then divided its time between playing gigs and finalising the second album, ultimately titled Buffalo Springfield Again.
-Produced by Ertegun, Buffalo Springfield Again was released in November 1967.
-It includes "Mr. Soul", "Rock & Roll Woman", "Bluebird", "Sad Memory", and "Broken Arrow".
+Young returned in August and the band severed ties with Greene and Stone, then divided its time between playing gigs and finalizing the second album, ultimately titled Buffalo Springfield Again.
+Produced by Ertegun, it was released in November 1967, including "Mr. Soul", "Rock & Roll Woman", "Bluebird", "Sad Memory", and "Broken Arrow".
+In October 1967, the band appeared on an episode of detective series Mannix, with Stills later praising their performance as "the best sound we ever got."

 The band toured as support for the Beach Boys during early 1968.
 In January of that year, after Palmer was again deported for drug possession, Jim Messina, who had worked as engineer on the band's second album, was hired as a permanent replacement on bass.
-During this period Young began to appear less and less frequently, and he often left Stills to handle lead guitar parts at concerts.
+During this period, Young began to appear less frequently, and he often left Stills to handle lead guitar parts at concerts.
 Recording sessions were booked, and all the songs that appeared on the final album were recorded by the end of March, usually with Messina producing.

 In the Netflix documentary Echo in the Canyon, Stills related an incident that illustrated the band's problems with law enforcement.
-The band were hosting a small rehearsal party, attended by Eric Clapton among others, in April 1968.
-Despite reportedly playing at a comfortable sound level, a police officer arrived after a disturbing the peace complaint.
-During the encounter, the officer smelled marijuana and Stills ran next door to "call lawyers," but in actuality went next door and escaped out the bathroom window.
-According to Stills, Young was going to chase the police down the street, to which Stills said "cause he's Canadian and I guess in Canada you can do that".
-Ultimately, Young, Furay and Messina were arrested and sent to the Los Angeles County Jail.
+The band was hosting a small rehearsal party, attended by Eric Clapton among others, in April 1968.
+Despite reportedly playing at a comfortable sound level, a police officer arrived after a disturbing-the-peace complaint.
+During the encounter, the officer smelled marijuana and Stills ran next door to "call lawyers", but in actuality went next door and escaped out the bathroom window.
+According to Stills, Young was going to chase the police down the street, to which Stills said, "'cause he's Canadian and I guess in Canada you can do that".
+Ultimately, Young, Furay, and Messina were arrested and sent to the Los Angeles County Jail.